HVLS ceiling fans demonstrate ability at temp control in livestock facility

 When finalizing the construction of the new barn in April 2017, Pleasant Hill Dairy installed 14 of Hunter Industrial’s Titan 14-foot fans throughout the 500 x 150 square foot facility.

 Following the installation, Mr. Plantinga quickly noticed a significant reduction compared to the previous environmental stressors posing his livestock.
-The continual circulation of air from Hunter’s HVLS fans has secured a comfortable temperature across the board for both workers and dairy cows.
+The continual circulation of air from Hunter’s HVLS fans, like our horse barn ceiling fans, has secured a comfortable temperature across the board for both workers and dairy cows.
 Additionally, as one of the quietest HVLS fan options in the market, Hunter’s products have contributed to reduced stress through notable noise control.

 Mr. Plantinga also noted that the consistent breeze generated by the HVLS fans have curbed pests surrounding cattle, cutting down on the number of flies in the new facility.
 While valuing the added comfort the new installations provide for his livestock, Mr. Plantinga has been the most satisfied with the minimal maintenance experienced with Hunter’s fans.